PeterEastham/CS2450-001-Fall2021-Team4/README.txt

 Installation Issue
-  This project is designed to run on Python 3.9.X, which you can find here - https://www.python.org/downloads/release/python-397/ You will know this is an issue if when you try to run the program, you get
+  This project is designed to run on Python 3.9.X, which you can find here - https://www.python.org/downloads/release/python-397/
-  |= is an unsupported operand for 'dict' and 'dict'

-  No other installation issues are currently known.

   You can check your version of Python by opening a Computer Shell and running `python --version`, for some versions of Windows that also might include